The shape distribution of superclusters in SDSS DR 12: Number of superclusters and percolation

-Following \citet{Einasto:2011zc} which studies supercluster morphology on a field consistent with that of this work, the density threshold is set to $\dth=5.0$ (shown by the green dashed vertical line) in order to define the superclusters for this flat threshold case.
+\citet{Einasto:2011zc} analysed how the size and richness of superclusters in the largest nearby supercluster system, the Sloan Great Wall, change with the change of the threshold density used to define superclusters.
+They showed that at lower threshold density, $\dth=4.0$, the superclusters in the Sloan Great Wall are merged with the surrounding superclusters.
+As $\dth$ increases, individual superclusters start to separate.
+At very high $\dth$, only the highest density cores of superclusters remain.
+Based on this analysis, \citet{Einasto:2011zc} suggested that the density threshold to define individual superclusters should be close to $\dth=5.0$.
+Therefore, following \citet{Einasto:2011zc} we set $\dth=5.0$ (as shown by the green dashed vertical line in Figure \ref{fig:NC}) in order to define the superclusters for this fixed threshold approach.
 We obtain $N_{\rm R}=968$ in this case with the volume cutoff $\vth=216 ~\mpc ^3$ (shown by the green dot on the blue curve in Figure~\ref{fig:NC}).
+In Appendix \ref{app:Flat_diff_ths}, we also show the results of the analysis of supercluster morphology using two other density thresholds, $\dth=4.5$ and $\dth=5.5$.